 • Completed routine septic tank inspection and pumping services.

 To eliminate the remaining steel septic tanks within the collection system by either abandoning the tank and converting the service to a direct flow connection, or by replacing the steel tank with a concrete tank, in accordance with 2016-17 Policy Goal and Objective 3A and as outlined in the Wastewater Facilities Plan and Five-Year Capital Improvement Program.
 Target date: June 30, 2018.

 To reduce system maintenance and liability by eliminating septic tanks by converting services to a direct flow connection in areas where the sewer collection system is constructed in a manner that will handle the flow of solids.
 Target date: Ongoing.

 To continue to retrofit existing septic tanks by raising accesses and installing clean outs to enable easier maintenance.
 Target date: Ongoing.

-To continue to implement the five-year septic tank pumping plan and perform routine system maintenance to prevent sewer backups.
+To continue to implement the septic tank pumping plan and perform routine system maintenance to prevent sewer backups.
 Target date: Ongoing.

-To work towards eliminating shared septic tanks as resources permit, in an effort to further reduce sewer backups, with the addition of new tanks or direct flow upgrades.
+To target the elimination of shared septic tanks as resources permit, in an effort to further reduce sewer backups, with the addition of new tanks or direct flow upgrades.
 Target date: Ongoing.